IBANs

 Swan verifies specific beneficiary IBANs to help reduce errors and potential fraud.

-Local IBANs aren't a different type of IBAN, but rather a characteristic of both main and virtual IBANs.
-With local IBANs, you can choose (within regulations) the country prefix for your Swan IBANs.
+Local IBANs aren't a different type of IBAN, but rather a characteristic of main (and virtual) IBANs.
+With local IBANs, you can choose—within regulations—the country prefix for your Swan IBANs.

 The country prefix for local IBANs is determined by the account country.
 Swan must comply with different requirements depending on local laws.
 Bank Identifier Codes (BIC) are also unique to each account county.